awoo424/algotrading/docs/source/introduction.rst

   usually see their approach superior to fundamentalists'.
 Because, by definition, if the fundamentals are reflected in the market price, then technical approach includes the fundamental.
 Nevertheless, fundamental analysis does not include a study of market action.
-Therefore, whilee it is feasible to trade solely relying on technial approach, it is doubtful that anyone could trade off the fundamentals alone without any consideration of the technical side of the market.
+Therefore, while it is feasible to trade solely relying on technial approach, it is doubtful that anyone could trade off the fundamentals alone without any consideration of the technical side of the market.